-Find out how to make an unbreakable egg, this is super simple and all you need is an egg and some cling film.
+Find out how to make an unbreakable egg, This is super simple and all you need is an egg and some cling film.
+We’re sure you’ll be surprised at how strong an egg actually is!

 How to make an egg shell disappear!
 This is like magic!
 Watch the shell disappear before your eyes.
 Just be careful not to break the membrane like we did.